Maureenchepkirui/IP4PIZZA/README.md

 ## Description

- A web application for Crazy Pizza Place where  customers order different sizes of pizzas with one or more toppings.
+A web application for TAM TAM PIZZA where  customers order different sizes of pizzas with one or more toppings.
 ## Screenshot
 ![](https://github.com/Maureenchepkirui/IP4PIZZA/blob/master/images/tamtam.png)